under-doc/underdoc-expense-analytics-tutorial/README.md

 ### Expense Analytics like a Pro

-Metabase is a powerful tools that enables you to perform many forms of grouping, filtering and drill down.
+Metabase is a powerful tool that enables you to perform many forms of grouping, filtering and drill down.

 For example, I would like to view my expense distribution among various categories, focus in HKD (Hong Kong dollars).